Thailand arrests second 'important' suspect in Bangkok blast probe

 The authorities have not confirmed his identity or nationality.
 He is charged with possessing illegal explosives.

-Speculation has centered on sympathizers of Uighur Muslims, opponents of the government, southern ethnic Malay rebels and foreign extremists, among other groups.
+Speculation has centred on sympathisers of Uighur Muslims, opponents of the government, southern ethnic Malay rebels and foreign extremists, among other groups.

 Thailand drew international outrage in July when it forcibly repatriated more than 100 Uighurs to China.